 Human health can be affected by:

-Feral pigs are also susceptible to, and can be hosts or vectors of, a number of exotic parasites and diseases.
+Feral pigs are also susceptible to and can be hosts or vectors of, a number of exotic parasites and diseases.
 Feral pigs would also be capable of carrying and spreading a number of exotic diseases and parasites if these were to enter Australia.
 These include:

-Rooting: Feral pigs use their snouts and teeth to dig for underground food, including small animals and tubers, particularly where soil is soft or after rain.
+Rooting: Feral pigs use their snouts and teeth to dig for underground food, including small animals and tubers, particularly where the soil is soft or after rain.
 The result varies from selective uprooting of specific types of plants to the creation of extensive areas resembling ploughed paddocks.
 The distribution of rooting areas is a reliable guide to the location of pigs at night.